 How does the admissions process work?

 Applications for admission are accepted beginning September 1 for the following school year.
-Parents who wish to learn more about our program should call to sign up to attend an Open House or Information Session and Tour.
+Parents who wish to learn more about our program should call to sign up to attend an Open House or attend a Walk In Wednesday.
 To apply at any grade level, parents should submit completed application forms and a nonrefundable fee of $75.
-The application deadline is January 13 and the supporting admissions materials are due February 3.
+The application deadline is January 18 and the supporting admissions materials are due January 31.
 Applicants for each grade level are required to have an admissions visit and screening or testing.
 Student visits will be scheduled for January and February.
 More details can be found on the Admissions Process page of this site.

 What is the tuition?

 Tuition for the 2018-2019 school year is as follows: K-3rd grade: $29,350; 4th-8th grades: $31,700.